 1. Passive Debt Buyers

 Professional investors specialize in buying debt.
 They do not collect bad debts.
 Once they have purchased the debt, they hire debt collectors and law firms to collect the debt.
 They specialize in unsecured accounts.

 The next type of debt purchaser is a debt collection agency.
 As a rule, they buy debts from their clients, whose debt portfolios they have already serviced.

 3. Law firms

 Those law firms that provide debt litigation services also invest in the purchase of debt.
 As a rule, such buyers are only interested in debt within the states where this law firm is licensed.

 This type of buyer is similar to passive debt buyers; they engage a debt collection agency to recover accounts.
 But the scale of their interests, as a rule, goes beyond charged-offs, and they often buy performing debt, both unsecured consumer debt and commercial RE.

-Any debt confirmed by a contract or any other document showing the obligation to pay money arising from a transaction, which mandates the return or payment of a predetermined amount within some time is eligible for sale.
-Also, the seller has a marketable title for the loans.
+Any debt confirmed by a contract, or any other document showing the obligation to pay money arising from a transaction, which mandates the return or payment of a predetermined amount within a certain time frame, is eligible for sale.
+This includes situations where the seller has a marketable title for the loans.
 If your debt falls within these criteria, your debt portfolios can legally be sold, allowing you to recoup some of your investment.

 Most often on the market are sold non-performing accounts, but performing is sold quite often.
 For bad debts, a seller must expect a high discount from par value, whereas performing debt is sold close to par.